keybase/more-entropy/README.md

 ### One Big Assumption

- * your CPU is not being controlled by an attacker; an extremely coordinated attack on the CPU could produce entropy less than what's requested
+ * your CPU is not shared with an attacker; a carefully timed attack on the CPU could produce entropy less than what's requested

 ### Options